fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 ### States and Behaviours
 We use classes to create objects.
 When defining a class, we typically focus on two things: __states__ and __behaviors__.
-- *States* track attributes for individual objects (e.g. think of the collaborator objects assigned to instance variables).
+- *States* track attributes for individual objects (e.g. think of attributes as the collaborator objects assigned to instance variables).
 - *Behaviors* are what objects are capable of doing.

 Using our `GoodDog` class from earlier, we may want to create two `GoodDog` objects: one named `"Fido"` and one named `"Sparky"`.
 They are both `GoodDog` objects, but may contain different information, such as name, weight, and height.